What is perimenopause?

 Postmenopause

-The time after menopause and for the rest of life is traditionally called postmenopause.
-However, some doctors now suggest discontinuing the term "postmenopause."
-Since many women continue to experience symptoms for years after menopause, they argue that a woman should be considered in menopause for the remainder of her life.
+The time after menopause, and for the rest of a woman’s life, has traditionally been called postmenopause.
+However, many doctors now suggest that the term “postmenopause” should be phased out.
+Since many women continue to experience symptoms for years after menopause, they argue that a woman should simply be considered to be in menopause for the rest of her life.

 Perimenopause

-What surprises many is how young you can be when symptoms start to appear.
-Perimenopause typically begins in the 40s, but if you're 37 and experiencing symptoms, it can also be completely normal.
-However, it's always important to consult a doctor to rule out other possible causes.
+What surprises many is just how young one can be when symptoms first start to appear.
+Perimenopause typically begins in your 40s, but if you’re 37 and noticing changes, that can be completely normal too.
+Still, it’s always important to consult a doctor to rule out other possible causes.

-Symptoms during perimenopause are very common – most women experience them.
-But they are also temporary and can often be alleviated or reversed if you know what's right for you.
+Symptoms during perimenopause are very common — most women experience them.
+But the good news is, they’re temporary and can often be relieved or even reversed once you know what works for you.

 With MeWe&You, you get support to understand what works best for you.